 UN DTM: 10.8 million people now displaced in Sudan

-Harrowing new figures show that in the largest displacement crisis in the world, more than 10.8 million Sudanese are internally displaced.
+Harrowing new figures show that in the largest displacement crisis in the world, more than 10.8 million Sudanese are now displaced.
 This represents 20 per cent of the population of Sudan, and 14 per cent or one in seven of displaced people worldwide.

 The latest Sudan Mobility Overview, published bi-monthly by the Displacement Tracking Matrix (DTM) of the UN International Organization for Migration (IOM), highlights that Sudan, which represents the largest displacement crisis in the world, now hosts approximately 14 per cent – one in seven – displaced people worldwide.
 Over 20 per cent of the population in Sudan was displaced since 15 April 2023.